-L’Oreal Magic Nude Liquid Powder Foundation (about $12.95 at drugstores) is a cream-to-powder foundation formula that’s supposed to go on creamy and transform into its own finishing powder, so all you have to do is shake and apply and you’re done.
-This has become my new go-to, especially on days when I don’t feel like […]
+L’Oreal Magic Nude Liquid Powder Foundation is a cream-to-powder foundation formula that’s supposed to go on creamy and transform into its own finishing powder, so all you have to do is shake and apply and you’re done.
+This has become my new go-to, especially on days when I don’t feel like going through lots of steps.

 L’Oreal has some new items coming out in drugstores for Spring 2013.
 At my local CVS, I found a huge display with a lot of different products (including some small displays from other brands which the store had put on there, ahem).
 This one includes a new line of True Match concealers in a crayon form – they look like jumbo lip pencils.
 Also featured is their new line of Colour Riche eyeshadow palettes – I bought one and have played with it a little – and their new eyeshadow primer.
 They’ve got some new Trendsetter nail polishes and the Colour Riche Caresse Shine Balms – but there’s also a separate stand of those, so I’ll talk about that when I get to it.
 And finally, they’ve got a new Shocking Extensions mascara, which I also bought and haven’t tried yet.